Import photos from a camera or phone using Photos on Mac

 When all photos have been imported, disconnect the camera or device from your computer.

 If you didn’t import the photos into an album, they appear in the Imports album in the sidebar.
 They also appear among the other days and months in your Photos library; to browse them, click Library in the sidebar.
-To organise imported photos into albums, select photos in the Imports album and drag them into albums in the sidebar.
+To organize imported photos into albums, select photos in the Imports album and drag them into albums in the sidebar.

 If you have photos taken with a film camera, you can import them into Photos by converting them to digital files (using the Image Capture app and a home scanner).
 With Continuity Camera, you can take a picture or scan a form or document using your nearby iPhone or iPad and have the photo or scan appear instantly on your Mac.
 See Insert photos and scans with Continuity Camera.
 You can also use the Image Capture app to set Photos to open automatically whenever you connect your camera.
 See Scan images in Image Capture and Transfer images in Image Capture.